1. What is Cloud Native?

 Depending on who you ask, cloud native can mean a lot of different things.
 Ten years ago the term cloud native was coined by companies like Netflix who leveraged cloud technologies, going from a mail order company to one of the world’s largest consumer on-demand content delivery networks.
 Netflix pioneered what we’ve come to call cloud native, reinventing, transforming and scaling how we all want to be doing software development.

-With the phenomenal success of Netflix and their ability to deliver more features faster to their customers, companies want to know how cloud native technology helped Netflix to gain such a huge competitive advantage.
+With the phenomenal success of Netflix and its ability to deliver more features faster to their customers, companies want to know how cloud native technology helped Netflix to gain such a huge competitive advantage.

 At its core, the term cloud native is a way to increase the velocity of your business and a method to structure your teams to take advantage of the automation and scalability that cloud native technologies like Kubernetes offer.